nswarm/protox/README.md

-# protoffi
+# idlx

-protoffi is an executable that generates C-ABI-compatible code in one or more languages for seamless and performant direct usage of those types across the library boundary.
+idlx is an executable that generates C-ABI-compatible code in one or more languages for seamless and performant direct usage of those types across the library boundary.

 The user designates a **server** language and a **client** language.
 Code is generated slightly differently for each:
 - Server language: Classes and a set of C functions for accessing the fields through an opaque pointer.